rondevous/telegram-translation-extras/README.md

 ## Telegram Translation Extras
 Adds extra UI elements for infomation purpose.
-Want shortcut-keys script?
-Install the [Telegram Translation Shortcuts](https://github.com/jurf/telegram-translation-shortcuts/)
+Want keyboard shortcuts script?
+Install the [jurf/Telegram-Translation-Shortcuts](https://github.com/jurf/telegram-translation-shortcuts/)

-### What is available right now from this script?
+### What does this script do?

-- Adds a (?) help button to the search bar, and on clicking it, it shows details about the Advanced search
+- Adds a (?) help button to the search bar, and on clicking it, it shows details about the Advanced Search
+- Shows keyboard shortcuts used in [jurf/Telegram-Translation-Shortcuts](https://github.com/jurf/telegram-translation-shortcuts/)

 ### What to expect later?

-- a modal/dialog showing shortcut keys? i don't want to add too much clutter, let's see how it turns out (shrug)
+- critical strings!? let's see how it turns out (shrug)

-> Insert some hype careful enough to not disturb discipline  (prevention of overconfidence?)
+> Insert some hype careful enough to not disturb discipline  (prevention of overconfidence?
+I hope so)

 ## Installation